 Faculty of Letters

-From the sophomore year onwards, each student thus focuses on a particular field of studies in the humanities, and by the end of the fourth year completes a graduation thesis under the guidance of a professor in the department.
+From the sophomore year onwards, each student thus focuses on a particular field of study in the humanities, and by the end of the fourth year completes a graduation thesis under the supervision of a professor in the department.

 Departments